Carlisle railway history: North British Railway

 It was to be a long and lonely route from Hawick to Carlisle.
 The short section from Scotch Dyke (two miles north of Longtown) to Citadel station at Carlisle was ready early in October 1861.
 The Port Carlisle Junction connecting line had been opened on 30 June 1860 as a single line for goods transfer purposes.
 At this stage it emerged that the Board of Trade would not sanction opening of the NBR service unless the Caledonian Railway gave a guarantee that they would double the connecting line.
 This was not instantly forthcoming, and the NBR opened a goods service only from 15 October 1861; there was also a connecting goods service from Longtown to Gretna, for transfer to the G&SWR there.
-On 29 October 1861 the required BoT sanction was given and the passenger service started operating, worked at first by the Caledonian Railway.
+On 29 October 1861 the required Board of Trade sanction was given and the passenger service started operating, worked at first by the Caledonian Railway.

 The whole line between Carlisle and Edinburgh was opened for goods trains on 23 June 1862 and for passengers on 1 July 1862.
 With an eye to marketing, the route was named The Waverley Route.
 The Caledonian Railway frustrated attempts by the NBR to arrange through workings, or even through bookings, for passengers, and goods traffic was diverted away from the NBR as far as possible.
 However, the NBR was able to make use of its connection to Silloth to forward goods by coastal shipping.

-The Port Carlisle and Silloth Bay railways were leased by the NBR by Act of Parliament dated 3 June 1862; they were fully absorbed in 1880.
+The Port Carlisle and Silloth Bay railways were leased by the NBR by the North British Railway, Port Carlisle Railway and Dock (Lease) Act 1862 (25 & 26 Vict. c. xlviii) and the North British Railway, Silloth Railway and Dock (Lease) Act 1862 (25 & 26 Vict. c. xlvii), both dated 3 June 1862; they were fully absorbed in 1880.
 A station named Port Carlisle Junction was opened in July 1863; located at the convergence of the Silloth line and the Waverley route, it was designed to enable passenger connections between the two systems.
 At this stage the Silloth trains were not permitted to use Citadel station; however agreement was reached for this and from 1 July 1864 the Silloth trains used Citadel station; both Port Carlisle Junction station and Canal station closed to passengers.

 North Eastern Railway

-The Newcastle and Carlisle Railway was amalgamated with (in effect absorbed by) the North Eastern Railway, ratified by Parliamentary Act of 17 July 1862.
+The Newcastle and Carlisle Railway was amalgamated with (in effect absorbed by) the North Eastern Railway, ratified by the North Eastern and Carlisle Railways Amalgamation Act 1862 (25 & 26 Vict. c. cxlv) of 17 July 1862.
 The NER negotiated access to the Citadel station at Carlisle at the same time.